GUIDELINE for Feline bartonellosis

 Samarkos M, Antoniadou V, Vaiopoulos AG, Psichogiou M (2018): Encephalopathy in an adult with cat-scratch disease.
 BMJ Case Rep., bcr-2017-223647.

-Sepúlveda-García P, Alabi A, Álvarez K, Rojas L, Mella A, Gonçalves LR, André MR, Machado RZ, Müller A, Monti G (2023) Bartonella spp.
-In household with cats: Risk factors for infection in cats and human exposure.
+Sepúlveda-García P, Alabi A, Álvarez K, Rojas L, Mella A, Gonçalves LR, André MR, Machado RZ, Müller A, Monti G (2023): Bartonella spp. in household with cats: Risk factors for infection in cats and human exposure.
 One Health 16, 100545

 Tsuneoka H, Yanagihara M, Otani S, Katayama Y, Fujinami H, Nagafuji H, Asari S, Nojima J, Ichihara K (2010): A first Japanese case of Bartonella henselae-induced endocarditis diagnosed by prolonged culture of a specimen from the excised valve.
 Diagn Microbiol Infect Dis 68, 174-176.